Heavy rain, flash flooding batter Australia's east coast | Science-Environment

 Warragamba Dam, a major water supply for Sydney, began overflowing on Saturday afternoon.
 Officials warned that the overflow would quickly add to swollen rivers, leading to flash flooding.
 A mini-tornado ripped through a suburb in the west of the city, causing damage to more than 30 homes, knocking down trees, and cutting power, emergency services said.

-People were urged to avoid any non-essential trips, with officials lambasting those who had needed help after venturing out into the stormy weather.
+People were urged to stay at home and avoid any non-essential trips, with officials lambasting those who had needed help after venturing out into the stormy weather.
 Emergency crews responded to about 4,000 calls for help over the past two days, including 500 direct flood rescues, a level NSW Emergency Services Minister David Elliott said was "just completely unacceptable."

-"The message is clear: do not walk through or drive through floodwaters, do not drive over water that is covering a road," Elliott said.
-The Bureau of Meteorology forecast rainfall totals in the Greater Sydney region this weekend of around 100 millimeters (4 inches) and up to 300 millimeters in the Blue Mountains region about 100 kilometers (60 miles) inland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)